ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 ```

 To install the built binaries into your system, you'll need to run `make install`:
 ```shell
 make install
 ```

 You may need to use this command instead.
-Confirm the exported PATH, CPATH, and LIBRARY_PATH environment varaibles set earlier are still present.
+Confirm the exported PATH, CPATH, and LIBRARY_PATH environment variables set earlier are still present.
 ```shell
 sudo make install
 ```